Abhishekshirsath0/React-Todo-Project/README.md

- Project Description
+# React To-Do App

-This is a simple To-Do App built using React.
-It allows users to add, edit, and delete tasks.
-The app helps in managing daily tasks and provides a clean and minimal interface to practice React concepts like components, props, and state management.
+This is a simple and user-friendly To-Do App built using React.
+It allows users to add, edit, and delete tasks to manage daily activities.
+The project focuses on practicing React fundamentals like components, props, and state management.

+---

+##  Features
+- Add new tasks
+- Edit existing tasks
+- Delete tasks
+- Responsive and clean UI
+- Uses React Hooks (useState)

+---

+##  Technologies Used
+- **React JS**
+- **CSS / Tailwind CSS**

+---